Pressure Data-Driven Variational Multiscale Reduced Order Models: The POD-Galerkin ROM

 The POD is applied to the FOM snapshot matrices

-where $N_u^h$ and $N_p^h$ are the numbers of degrees of freedom for the velocity and pressure fields.
-After a POD modal decomposition is performed, the velocity and pressure POD spaces are assembled as follows:
+where $N_u^h$ and $N_p^h$ are the numbers of degrees of freedom for the velocity and pressure fields. \RA{We specify that, since the velocity is a vector field and the pressure is a scalar field, in our case $N_u^h=3 \times N_{cells}$ and $N_p^h=N_{cells}$, where $N_{cells}$ is the total number of cells of the computational grid.} After a POD modal decomposition is performed, the velocity and pressure POD spaces are assembled as follows:

 where $N_u\ll N_u^h$ and $N_p\ll N_p^h$, and $[\boldsymbol{\phi}_i]_{i=1}^{N_u}$ and $[\chi_i]_{i=1}^{N_p}$ are the velocity and pressure POD modes, respectively. $[\mathbf{s}(\chi_i)]_{i=1}^{N_{sup}}$ are the velocity supremizer modes, which are additional modes introduced in order to fulfill the \emph{inf-sup} condition \cite{stabile2018finite}.